-- 4-H-1j.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's incorrect answer being ruled correct.
 Remedy: Rule the answer incorrect. - 4-H-1k.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's potentially correct answer being ruled incorrect. - Remedy: Rule the first team's answer correct and adjust the score to award points to the first team and deduct from the second team if they were awarded points in error. - 4-H-11.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's potentially correct being ruled incorrect. - Remedy: Rule the second team's answer correct, award points as appropriate, and proceed with the match. - Moderator or timekeeper errors may be discovered by the moderator or the timekeeper, or revealed through an appeal. - 4-H-3.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's correct answer being ruled incorrect.

+Remedy: Rule the first team's answer correct and adjust the score to award points to the first team and deduct from the second team if they were awarded points in error. - 4-H-11.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's correct answer being ruled incorrect.

+Remedy: Rule the second team's answer correct, award points as appropriate, and proceed with the match. - 4-H-1m.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's prompt able answer being ruled incorrect.

+Remedy: Discard and replace the question and read it for both teams. - 4-H-1n.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's prompt able answer being ruled incorrect.

+Remedy: Discard and replace the question.
+If it is a tossup, read the replacement tossup only for the second team and, if answered correctly, read a bonus as usual for both teams.
+It it is a bonus, read the replacement bonus for both teams. - 4-H-2.
+Moderator or timekeeper errors may be discovered by the moderator or the timekeeper, or revealed through an appeal. - 4-H-3.
 All other errors not delineated in Rule 4-H-1 shall be handled by the moderator fairly and equitably, and the moderator has the final authority to decide how to proceed.

-Appeals to the Moderator 4-I.
+4-I. Appeals to the Moderator